UMAprotocol/UMIPs/UMIPs/UMIP-across-v2.md

 Note 2: when referencing "later" or "earlier" events, the primary sort should be on the block number, the secondary sort should be on the transactionIndex, and the tertiary sort should be on the logIndex.

+Note 3: wherever unspecified, sorting should be ascending by default, not descending.

+## Constants

+The following constants are currently specified in this UMIP directly, but should be moved to an on-chain configuration in the future.
+Once that happens, this UMIP can be amended to specify where to pull them from.

+MAX_LEAF_ARRAY_SIZE = 25
+TOKEN_TRANSFER_THRESHOLD = 1%

 ## Preliminary Information

 The ooRequester address is expected to be an instance of the